wultra/powerauth-webflow/docs/Off-line-Signatures-QR-Code.md

 The user can now scan the QR code via the mobile token app.

-The value of `nonce` must be stored somewhere - for example on a browser level, either as a hidden HTML form input field or as a React.js variable, or alternatively, it can be stored in the user session by the specific operation.
+The value of `nonce` must be stored somewhere - for example on a browser level, either as a hidden HTML form input field or as a JavaScript variable, or alternatively, it can be stored in the user session by the specific operation.
 The `nonce` value is required for later offline signature validation, see step 3.

 ### 2. Computing Signatures on Mobile Device